Wzhang3912/Classifying-Recipe-Popularity-and-Rating-with-Imbalanced-Data/index.md

 <br>

-After fitting our training data into the baseline model, we evalute our model using testing data.
+After fitting our training data into the baseline model, we evaluate our model using testing data.
 The confusion matrix below is the result of the prediction of testing data.

 <iframe src="figures/base_confus.html" width=800 height=600 frameBorder=0></iframe>

-By looking at the confusion matrix, we can see that the baseline model misclassifies lots of recipe into class lable 1 and 2.
-In addition, it have difficult in accurately classifying recipes into class label 3 and 4, which correspond to high review counts.
-This is caused by the imbalanced nature of class label in our dataset. **Recipes with high review counts are relatively rare and constitute a minority group of data**, whereas recipes with low review count are more prevalent and make up a majority of the data.
+By looking at the confusion matrix, we can see that the baseline model misclassifies lots of recipes into class labels 1 and 2.
+In addition, it is difficult to accurately classify recipes into class labels 3 and 4, which correspond to high review counts.
+This is caused by the imbalanced nature of class labels in our dataset. **Recipes with high review counts are relatively rare and constitute a minority group of data**, whereas recipes with low review counts are more prevalent and make up a majority of the data.
 This is something we will address in building our final model.

-Result of counting all the class lable in our dataset, showing imbalanced data:
+The result of counting all the class labels in our dataset, showing imbalanced data:

     2    48979
     1    28825